KiraYamato94/LasMonjas/README.md

 | Tasks for recharge batteries | Tasks needed to recharge 1 battery |

 **Additional Ability Notes:**
-- A placed camera become avaliable for everyone after a meeting at last the whole game.
+- A placed camera become available for everyone after a meeting at last the whole game.
-- Remote Camera ability become avaliable for Vigilant after placing the 4 cameras.
+- Remote Camera ability become available for Vigilant after placing the 4 cameras.
 - A special Vigilant will take place on MiraHQ, since on that map there aren't any cameras.
 The Vigilant can use the Doorlog anytime he wants by changing the Use button with the Q key while being alive.

 -----------------------